mvolkmann/blog/src/zig.md

 The initial values of variables declared at the container level (outside any function) are automatically evaluated at compile-time.
+Also, type declarations of any of these are evaluated at compile-time: variables, functions (parameter and return types), enums, structs, and unions.

 Code executed at compile-time has several limitations.